Homological Mirror Symmetry for Hypertoric Varieties I: Mirror symmetry via microlocal sheaves

 In the previous sections, the conical $\mathbb{G}_m$-action on hypertoric varieties played a key role in our study of coherent sheaves.
 This is what allowed us to construct a tilting bundle based on a quantization in characteristic $p$.
 This conic action also plays a crucial role in the study of enumerative invariants of these varieties \cite{BMO, MaOk, McS}.
 The quantum connection and quantum cohomology which appear in those papers lose almost all of their interesting features if one does not work equivariantly with respect to the conic action.
 We are thus interested in a version of mirror symmetry which remembers this conic action.

-We expect the relevant A-model category to be a subcategory of a Fukaya category of the {\bf Dolbeault hypertoric manifold} $\mathfrak{Y}$, built from Lagrangian branes endowed with an extra structure corresponding to the conical $\mathbb{G}_m$-action on $\mathfrak{M}$.
-However, rather than working directly with the Fukaya category, we will replace it below by a category of DQ-modules on $\mathfrak{Y}$ .
-The calculations presented there should also be valid in the Fukaya category, but this requires some machinery for comparing Fukaya categories and categories of constructible sheaves.
-Recent and forthcoming work of Ganatra, Pardon and Shende \cite{GPS, GPSarboreal} makes us optimistic about the prospects of having such machinery soon, so let us have some fuel ready for it.
+We expect the relevant A-model category to be a subcategory of a Fukaya category of the {\bf Dolbeault hypertoric manifold} $\Dol$, built from Lagrangian branes endowed with an extra structure corresponding to the conical $\mathbb{G}_m$-action on $\mathfrak{M}$.
+However, rather than working directly with the Fukaya category, we will replace it below by a category of DQ-modules on $\Dol$ .
+The calculations presented there should also be valid in the Fukaya category.
+The reader is referred to the sequel \cite{GMW} to this paper for more discussion of this point.

 After defining the relevant spaces and categories of DQ modules, we state our main equivalence in Theorem \ref{mainthm-Hodge} and Corollary \ref{centralcorollary}.